jlmelville/uwot/README.md

 [RSpectra](https://cran.r-project.org/package=RSpectra) to do the eigendecomposition of the normalized Laplacian.

-The main optimization loop is written in C++ (using [Rcpp](https://cran.r-project.org/package=Rcpp) and [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo)), aping the Python code as closely as possible.
+The smooth k-nearest neighbor distance and stochastic gradient descent optimization routines are written in C++ (using [Rcpp](https://cran.r-project.org/package=Rcpp) and [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo)), aping the Python code as closely as possible.
 It is my first time using Rcpp, so